pivotal-cf/docs-aws-services/creating.html.md.erb.md

 ###<a id="dynamodb"></a>DynamoDB

-DynamoDB enables you to create NoSQL tables and add items to those tables.
-You can do this programmatically or via the [AWS DynamoDB console](https://console.aws.amazon.com/dynamodb/home?region=us-east-1).
-To facilitate this, our approach is (at bind time) to create an IAM user and allow access (create table, add item, etc.) to a set of prefixed tables.
+You can create and add items to NoSQL tables with DynamoDB.
+You can do this programmatically or through the [AWS DynamoDB console](https://console.aws.amazon.com/dynamodb/home?region=us-east-1).
+Pivotal recommends creating an IAM user at bind time and configuring access to a set of prefixed tables for operations such as creating a table and adding an item.

 To create a service instance of the AWS DynamoDB service, use `cf create-service` to create an instance of `aws-dynamodb`.

-To create an instance of `aws-dynamodb` use `cf create-service SERVICE PLAN SERVICE_INSTANCE`.
+To create an instance of `aws-dynamodb`, use `cf create-service SERVICE PLAN SERVICE_INSTANCE`.
 The following example creates an instance named `mydynamodb` with the `standard` plan:
-<pre class="terminal">$ cf create-service aws-dynamodb standard mydynamodb</pre>
+<pre class="terminal">$ cf create-service aws-dynamodb standard MYDYNAMODB</pre>

-Binding an app to a DynamoDB service instance will create an IAM User with the ability to create tables with a prefix corresponding to the guid of the service instance.
-Credentials for creating DynamoDB tables programatically will be provided in the VCAP_SERVICES environment variable of the app to which the service is bound, along with the table prefix and region. eg.
+Binding an app to a DynamoDB service instance creates an IAM User that can create tables with a prefix corresponding to the guid of the service instance.
+You can find the credentials to create DynamoDB tables programatically in the `VCAP_SERVICES` environment variable of the app that service is bound to, along with the table prefix and region.
+For example:

 <pre class="json">
 {